yorevs/homesetup/docs/handbook/FUNCTIONS.md

       -l | --list   : List all stored commands.

   Notes:
-    MSelect default : When no arguments are provided, the menu will be displayed.
+    MSelect default : When no arguments is provided, a menu with options will be displayed.
 ```

 **Purpose**: Add/Remove/List/Execute saved bash commands.